davidhozic/discord-advertisement-framework/docs/source/guide/GUI/control.rst

 You can tell the framework is running when the buttons change colors:

-Additionaly you can see the framework reporting successful initialization inside the ``Output`` tab.
+Additionally you can see the framework reporting successful initialization inside the ``Output`` tab.

 .. image:: images/gui-started-output-defined-accounts.png
     :align: center